JamesBrownR/MeetingSurge/_posts/2026-01-08-service-page-mistakes.md

     <p><strong>Ongoing:</strong> Ask for new reviews every single week.
 Upload new photos monthly.
 Respond to all reviews within 24 hours.
 Post weekly updates.</p>

     <h2>The Bottom Line</h2>
     <p>Your Google Business Profile is free advertising that works 24/7.
-But only if you actually use it.</p>
+But only if you use it right.</p>
     <p>Most auto shops claim their profile and forget about it.
 That's why your competitors are getting the calls.
-They didn't stop at claiming it - they optimized it, maintained it, and now they're ranking above you.</p>
+They didn't stop at claiming.
+They optimized it, maintained it, and now they're ranking above you.</p>
     <p>The good news?
 This is all fixable.
 You don't need to hire an expensive agency.
 You don't need technical skills.
 You just need to follow this checklist and actually do the work.</p>
     <p>Complete your profile.
 Upload photos.
 Get reviews.
 Post updates.
 Respond to customers.
 Do this consistently and watch your ranking improve.</p>
-    <p>Your phone will start ringing.
-I guarantee it.</p>

     </article>
 </div>